xpan-eileen/xpan-eileen.github.io/_posts/2022-09-24-Other-Things.md

 ---
-layout: page
+layout: post
+title: "Other things"
 published: true
-title: Other Things
+description: "A place where I log the theatrical performances I have seen and books I have read."
+date: 2022-09-25
-tags: journal
+tags: [logbook, others]
-aside:
-  toc: true
-mathjax: false

-key: page-other-things

 ---

 # 2022 Theatre

 1. [A Fight Against… (Una Lucha Contra…)](https://royalcourttheatre.com/whats-on/afightagainst/), by ****Pablo Manzi.
 Translated by William Gregory.
 15 January, at Jerwood Theatre Upstairs
 2. [The Glow](https://royalcourttheatre.com/whats-on/theglow/), by Alistair McDowall.
 5 February, at Jerwood Theatre Downstairs
 3. [Purple Snowflakes and Witty Wanks](https://royalcourttheatre.com/whats-on/purplesnowflakes/), written and performed by Sarah Hanly.
 5 February, at Jerwood Theatre Downstairs
 4. [A Tale of Two Cities](https://www.lostdogdance.co.uk/currentproductions/ataleoftwocities), by Lost Dog.
 16 February, at Warwick Arts Centre
 5. [A Number](https://www.oldvictheatre.com/stage/event/a-number), by Carol Churchill.
 19 March, at The Old Vic
 6. The Burnt City, by PunchDrunk.
 10 April